wbobeirne/react-crypto-orderbook/README.md

 order book.
 This project was bootstrapped with
 [Create React App](https://github.com/facebook/create-react-app).

+## Libraries

+- TypeScript was chosen to ensure code correctness and minimal errors
+- React was chosen due to the need for a real-time updating data-driven interface
+- Material-UI was chosen to have ready-use cross-browser friendly components, and for its excellent JSS styling system for custom styles
+- Prettier and ESLint were added to ensure consistent code that follows best practices

 ## Available Scripts

 In the project directory, you can run: